ronaldborla/chikka/README.md

 });
 ```

-To learn more about the usage of the SDK regarding replying to a message independently and receiving notifications, please refer to the [examples][examples]
+To learn more about the usage of the SDK regarding replying to a message independently and receiving notifications, please refer to the examples